Shotokhan/adversary-emulation/README.md

 In addition to that, the code doesn't bypass the MMU, so it always has to reference valid virtual addresses. <br>
 So the injector can overwrite any data structures it wants, but doesn't have an allocated space to place its code into.

 It has to change strategy, then.
-Usually, text areas of processes (where the assembly code is) are not-writeable pages. <br>
+Usually, text areas of processes (where the assembly code is) are non-writeable pages. <br>
 But, since the memory access is done from the hypervisor, any byte of memory is readable and writeable. <br>
 So it's possible to directly overwrite some code which will be eventually called and use it to inject an agent.